shiningdesign/shiMaya_QuickBox/README.md

 # shiMaya_QuickBox

-This is my personal Maya toolbox, including all the  useful mel and python tools.
+This is my personal old Maya toolbox, including all the useful mel and python tools.

+I no longer use and maintain these old tools, so they are good only for your reference.

 and each category of functions are seperated into different mel/python files, like a modules system.